Keli Lane Case Note

 In providing directions to the jury with respect to the charges Lane faced, His Honour Judge Whealy explained to the jury that the role of the Crown prosecutor is to prove the requisite elements of murder (such as mens rea (guilty mind), actus reus (guilty act) etc).
 If the jury was satisfied that the Crown had proven the requisites elements of murder beyond reasonable doubt, then it would be open to the jury to return a verdict of guilty.
 Alternatively, if the jury had any reasonable doubt in their mind about whether the requisite elements of murder had been established, then it would have to find Lane not guilty and acquit her of the murder of Tegan.

 2. The Role of the Jury and the Judge.

-In a criminal jury trial, it is important to remember the separate and distinct role that the Judge and the Jury play.
+In a criminal jury trial, it is important to remember the separate and distinct roles that the Judge and the Jury play.
 The High Court case of Alford v Magee outlines the duty of a judge in jury trials.

-- Solely decide on questions of fact
+- To solely decide on questions of fact

-- Listen to all the evidence presented
+- To listen to all the evidence presented

 - To explain to the jury the relevant law (without excursions into interesting but inapplicable legal principles);

 - To place that explanation in the context of the facts of the case;